nosfairal/BileMo-API/README.md

 Your database should be updated with contents.

-**Registration and become administrator**
+**Become an administrator**

-1. Go to your database, table user, and at your line change the "roles" field from [] to ["ROLE_ADMIN"].
+1. Go to your database, table user, and  change the "roles" field from ["ROLE_USER"] to ["ROLE_ADMIN"].
+2. Your password is defined in the [UserFixtures.php.](https://github.com/nosfairal/BileMo-API/blob/main/src/DataFixtures/UserFixtures.php)

-You are now administrator of your website and can manage it.
+You are now administrator of this API and can manage it.

 ## Documentation

-There are 2 available documentation formats:
+There are 2 availables documentation formats:

     .
 Json documentation: /api/doc.json
     .
 Html interactive documentation: /api/doc